Asthma medications: Know your options

 Quick-relief medications include:

 If your symptoms are minor and infrequent, or you have exercise-induced asthma, you may be able to manage your symptoms with one of these medications alone.
 However, most people with persistent asthma need to rely primarily on an inhaled corticosteroid or other long-term control medication.
-Short-acting asthma medications are often used to treat asthma attacks and exercise-induced asthma, but you shouldn't use them on a regular, daily basis.
+Short-acting asthma medications are often used to treat asthma attacks and exercise-induced asthma, but they shouldn't be used on a regular, daily basis.
 If you need to use your inhaler more often than your doctor recommends, your asthma is not under control — and you may be increasing your risk of a serious asthma attack.

 Oral corticosteroids for serious asthma attacks